 Tipping in Peru is expected at tourist-facing restaurants and appreciated at hotels and on tours — but not common at local Peruvian eateries or in non-tourist contexts.
 The Peruvian Sol (PEN) is the currency, and cash is the most practical way to tip.
-Lima's world-class restaurant scene, Machu Picchu tour guides, and Amazon expedition staff all have clear tipping norms.
+Lima's world-class restaurant scene, Machu Picchu tour guides, Amazon expedition staff, and Inca Trail porters all have clear tipping norms.
+This guide covers Lima, Cusco, the Sacred Valley, Machu Picchu, Arequipa, and the Amazon.

-Lima is South America's finest food city — home to multiple world's-best restaurant alumni.
-At upscale Lima restaurants (Miraflores, Barranco, San Isidro), check the bill for "servicio" or "servicio de cubierto" — if it's not there, 10% is a standard tip.
-At casual cevicherías and traditional local restaurants (menú del día spots), tipping is not expected.
-The bill is the bill.
-Carry PEN notes for tips — card machines in Peru often don't have tip prompts.
+Lima is South America's finest food city — home to Central, Maido, Astrid y Gastón, and scores of world-class cevicherías.
+At upscale Lima restaurants in Miraflores, Barranco, and San Isidro, check the bill for "servicio" — if not present, 10% is a standard tip.
+At casual cevicherías serving leche de tigre and classic combinado plates, tipping is a gesture rather than an expectation.
+At menú del día spots (set lunch restaurants used by locals), tipping is not customary — pay the stated price.
+Card machines in Peru often do not have tip prompts — have PEN cash ready.

 Bring USD $1, $5, and $10 bills to Peru — USD is widely accepted for tips throughout the country and is preferred by many tourism professionals.
-PEN is fine for restaurants and smaller tips.
+PEN is fine for restaurants and smaller daily tips.
+Exchange at banks or official exchange offices (casas de cambio) rather than street changers.

 Do you tip in Peru?

-At tourist restaurants, yes — 10% is standard.
-At local Peruvian eateries, no. For Inca Trail porters, tipping is considered essential.
+At tourist restaurants in Lima and Cusco, yes — 10% is standard if servicio is not already on the bill.
+At local Peruvian eateries, no. For Inca Trail porters, tipping is considered a moral obligation.

 How much do I tip Inca Trail porters?

-USD $15–25 per porter for a full 4-day trek.
-This should be budgeted as part of the tour cost — porters earn very little in base wages.
+USD $15–25 per porter for the full 4-day Classic Inca Trail.
+This should be budgeted as part of the tour cost — porters earn very little in base wages for gruelling high-altitude work.

 Do Peruvian taxis expect tips?

-No — taxi fares are negotiated in advance.
+No — taxi fares are negotiated in advance in Lima and Cusco.
 No tip is expected.
-For Uber or InDriver, rounding up is a courtesy.
+For Uber or InDriver, rounding up is a courtesy but not required.

 Know exactly what to tip before you reach for your wallet